Are you addicted to smoking, alcohol or gambling?

 Intense cravings caused by the amygdala and hippocampus effect on your addiction and the chances of relapsing.
 That is why it is important to recognise and be aware of environmental triggers so that you can avoid them where possible.

-How can hypnosis help with addiction?
+How can hypnosis for addiction help me?

-Hypnotherapy, combined with other forms of treatment such as medication and self-care, can be very helpful in helping you overcome your addiction.
+Hypnosis for addiction, combined with other forms of treatment such as medication and self-care, can be very helpful in helping you overcome your addiction.

 Lastly, learning self-hypnosis can help with self-care.
 Practising self-hypnosis regularly can give you the best chance of permanently overcoming your addiction.